CompAndSave/hugo-decap-ti/content/posts/green-cleaning-your-home.md

 ## Salt

 Salt is great to use as a cleaning agent to wash your dishes.
 I prefer coarser rock salt to fine salt.
-For a "green" dishwashing detergent, try [this](http://myhealthygreenfamily.com/blog/wordpress/homemade-borax-free-dishwasher-detergent-with-secret-ingredient/) great recipe from My Healthy Green Family that uses salt.

 ## Baking Soda